 1. Involve leaders in corporate communication

 Leadership is a crucial driver of teamwork.
 For teams to work effectively, objectives need to be clearly defined.
-Competing projects and responsibilities pull most team members in different directions.
+Competing projects and responsibilities pull most team members in different directions (see the corporate communications strategy tool).
 It’s up to leaders to set the bigger picture so they can set priorities.
 Ensure leadership is involved in internal comms planning so employees at all levels can understand the overarching company goal towards which they’re working.

 2. Avoid cringe-worthy team-building exercises